 In 1976 they reached the final of the FA trophy losing out to Scarborough.
 Three years later they had more luck beating Mossley 2-1.
 They have won the Delphian League three times, the Corinthian League once, the Isthmian League-Division Two once and of course the FA trophy on one occasion.
 Memorably they reached the third round of the FA Cup in 1984, locals were seen singing and dancing for many weeks following that cup run.

 If you ask local community why Dagenham FC are so important to the people they would mention a few of the programmes they run.
-Say to FC Dagenham fans that the pen is mightier than the sword and they will laugh at you, not because you are quoting a 19th century English author but because they know the daggers always come out on top.
 This club is at the core of Dagenham.
-Its a place where grandfathers bring grandsons and grandmothers bring granddaughters, sometimes the grandchildren bring the grandparents it really depends who can drive.
-In February three thousand three hundred and fifty seven people went to the Hartlepool game.
+In February three thousand three hundred and fifty-seven people went to the Hartlepool game.
 Stacey fans probably claim she can draw more of a crowd but that wouldn’t be true.
 Dagenham’s twitter account has 16,000 followers.

 This a health & social meet up for 50+ aged folk who can play games, get fit and share a meal together.
 It’s proven that as people get older it’s their social support network and fitness that will keep them healthy.
 So this is a great facility to have in the community.

 This class is for the future Dagenham FC stars between ages 4-7 teaching them healthy eating, team participation and exercise.
-There has been reports of some chubby daggers walking around that couldn’t cut butter so the club is trying to nurture its future superstars.
+There have been reports of some chubby daggers walking around that couldn’t cut the butter so the club is trying to nurture its future superstars.

 This nationwide programme provides free football coaching 3 nights a week but also workshops on healthy eating, knife crime and sexual health.